Freedom First Party

 Plans to invade Onnais were abandoned due to substantial resistance along the border and insufficient military structure.
 Plans to invade Y'Tallish were never created due to the logistical challenges revolving around the natural mountain barrier and reports of the island capital's considerable defenses.

 Sensing a stall in progress, one voice dared to speak up, advocating for and update and fulfillment of the Party's new vision -- United Once, United Again.
-Valerinn Hammond felt that the Party could go further, do more, be the full Hierarchy replacement they were meant to be. very shape and size, and perfect for long blocks of text.
+Valerinn Hammond felt that the Party could go further, do more, be the full Hierarchy replacement they were meant to be.

 A stark contrast to Neill patented bluster and impulsiveness, Hammond possessed a familiar elegance and patience that spoke to high office.
 Starting in Year 25, she committed to a heavy travel schedule building support using the same methods employed prior to the First Election.
 Over the next six years, Hammond carefully crafted her base and her platform.
 She advocated her Decade Plus Two plans to stabilize economies and bring all remaining Provinces under the Party flag.